- Staying in Tuscan accommodation overlooking stunning landscapes

 We’ll continue our journey south, first riding through a dense forest and then open countryside, through fields of hazelnuts.

 We’ll come across the Torri d‘Orlando, the ruins of an abandoned monastery, on our way to Sutri, a fascinating little town with dwellings carved out of the tuff.
 We’ll stop for a short visit to the Roman amphitheatre which dates back to Emperor Augustus and which is completely carved out of the hill.
-Moving on, the ride heads into the hills and we’ll pass the waterfalls of Mount Gelato, an ideal location for a refreshing stop!
+Moving on, the ride heads into the hills (time to turn up your power!) and we’ll pass the waterfalls of Mount Gelato, an ideal location for a refreshing stop.

 A short sharp climb will lead you onto your accommodation for the evening at Campagnano.

-Leaving Campagnano we’ll enter the regional Park of Veio.
+Leaving Campagnano we’ll enter the regional Park of Veio (with our e-bikes we’ll tackle the roller coaster route with ease.)
 We’ll stop to rest in the village of Formello with its fine medieval buildings.
 As we approach Rome, the roads get busier and we’ll make our way to the cycle path alongside the River Tevere, enjoying the final ride along its banks, leading us to the gates of the Vatican City.

 As we enter St. Peter’s Square, with its grandiose architecture, our cycling journey of the Via Francigena will come to a celebratory end!